crzstacoder/crzstacoder/README.md

   ### 📚 Semi_info 📚
   MBTI : ENFP

-  Age : 20
+  Age : 21

+  Present : Ready to Univ which is in seoul

-  Major in : Bigdata, ContentsIT
+  Major in : Software

   Club : C_AE_RANG _ //tag//